 I am currently an Assistant Professor Sr. Research at Oregon State University in the Department of Environmental and Molecular Toxicology.
 I am working with Dr. Kim Anderson as part of my recently funded NIEHS K99/R00 Pathway to Independence grant, in which we are developing space/time models of chemical mixtures in air and comparing to personal exposure monitors.

-I am recently married to my better half, Dr. Julia Rager, who is a rising star in the toxicology and genetics field.
-In my spare time I enjoy playing soccer, basketball, golf and all things outdoors including fly fishing and camping.
+I am married to my better half, Dr. Julia Rager, who is a rising star in the toxicology and genetics field.
+In my spare time, I enjoy playing soccer, basketball, golf and all things outdoors including fly fishing and camping.